bbvanexttechnologies/webauthn_demo/README.md

 The fronted has been build using VueJS in conjuction with vuetify.

 Furthermore, the whole project has been dockerized and it can be built using docker-compose.

+> If you don't know about passwordless, check our posts in the [BBVA Next Technologies blog](https://www.bbvanexttechnologies.com/category/labs/).
+There, you can read the first of two post about passwordless: [Passwordless: el fin de las contraseñas](https://www.bbvanexttechnologies.com/passwordless-el-fin-de-las-contrasenas/).
+The next one, Construyendo tu aplicación passwordless, will be ready soon and we will explain there all the FIDO2 protocol messages.

 ## Init 🚀